Marclie/nion/README.md

 [Nion]: #nion---a-library-for-hyper-complex-arithmetic

 Nion is a library for hyper-complex arithmetic.
 It is written in C++ and is designed to be portable and fast.
+It is a header-only library, so there is no need to compile it.
+It is licensed under the Apache License.

 The [nion] is a generalization of complex numbers to higher degrees.
 Nions form a [division algebra](https://en.wikipedia.org/wiki/Division_algebra).